Robotics coding camp December 2023

 Resources needed

-We will fund the following expenses to run the project.
+We funded the following expenses to run the project.

 Coding robots (Age 5–8)